 Binding international agreements

-Most European countries have undertaken to reduce their emissions of acidifying substances through the Convention on Long-range Transboundary Air Pollution.
+Most European countries have undertaken to reduce their emissions of acidifying substances through the Convention on Long-range Transboundary Air Pollution (LRTAP).
 Several binding protocols have been adopted under the convention, including the Gothenburg Protocol, which entered into force in 2005.
 Initially emissions ceilings were set for 2010, but the protocol was renegotiated in 2012 and new emissions ceilings (to be met in 2020) have been set.

 Liming reduces damage

 Liming of rivers and lakes is an important means of remedying the worst of the damage caused by acid rain.
 The aim is to give animals and plants a chance to re-establish themselves.
 Each year 30 000 - 50 000 tonnes are applied in Norwegian rivers and lakes.
 The liming programme is most extensive in Telemark, Aust-Agder, Vest-Agder and Rogaland counties.